-With a pledge to work together with tech and advertising companies, Alphabet Inc.’s Google, Facebook Inc., Twitter Inc., are ready to fight the spread of “fake news” online in Europe in order to prevent it from being maligned in the upcoming political elections.
+With a pledge to work with tech and advertising companies, Alphabet Inc.’s Google, Facebook Inc., and Twitter Inc. are ready to fight the spread of “fake news” online in Europe to prevent it from being maligned in the upcoming political elections.
 It is an ad-hoc alliance comprising Mozilla Corp. and advertising business organizations.

 This group presented a code of conduct to their executive body, the European Commission in response to The EU’s call in April for web platforms and social media firms to present a plan on ways to curtail misinformation online and about regulations in case that fails.

 On Wednesday, Mariya Gabriel, European digital commissioner, commended the code of conduct as a step in the right direction.
 She also urged platforms to reinforce more efforts, adding that the commission would “pay particular attention to its effective implementation.”
 The commission talked about analyzing the first results of the code at the year-end, after which it could still propose a regulation in case of unsatisfactory results.